Guest Author: Dee Raffo

 More For The Ladies

-If you are looking for more bike clinics check out Whistler Blackcomb’s LIV Women’s Nights.
-Starting May 23, every Monday and Wednesday from 5:30 PM – 7:30 PM you can join a women’s group at your ability level and head up into the bike park (Men’s Nights are on Tuesdays).
+If you are looking for more bike clinics check out Whistler Blackcomb’s Women’s Nights.
+Every Monday or Thursday night you can join a women’s group at your ability level and head up into the bike park.
 I’ve done this a few times on my own – trust me, you make friends fast when you’ve got a shared objective.
 Similar to the camps, the focus is on a pressure-free, supportive environment and there’s a beer at the end.
 The scariest part is getting your bike on the chairlift (only joking, that’s part of the first lesson).
 Depending on your set up you can choose instruction only or add all the gear and lift tickets as a package – all you have to do is bring your sense of adventure.

 You can keep up with Dee Raffo’s Whistler adventures on her website or on Twitter.
 The Whistler Bike Park is open, the trails are calling for another fantastic summer of mountain biking in Whistler.
 Check out Whistler.com for events, tickets, rental bikes and bike friendly accommodation.